wx13/jedi/README.md

 designed to be portable and hackable.
 No installation is required, and it does not use external libraries or gems.
 The editor can be extended or modified with external ruby scripts, and ruby commands can be run within the editor to perform complex editing tasks.
+Features include: undo/redo, multiple cursor modes, folding, split screen mode, "indentation facade", and more.
+See the doc/ directory for details

 Installing and running
 ----------------------

-There is no installation; just run
+There is no installation required; just run

-    ruby editor.rb [list of files]
+    ruby editor.rb [options] [files]

-Alternatively, create a directory ~/.editor containing the file config.rb.
+To use a configuration file and store history, create a directory ~/.editor containing the file config.rb.
 Then run:

     ruby editor.rb -s ~/.editor -y ~/.editor/history.yaml